smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 the team can pick a few things they will try to do or change until the next retrospective.
 Boom, retrospected.

-Lacklustre retrospectives have lacklustre outcomes.
+Lackluster retrospectives have lackluster outcomes.
 Sometimes teams try to take on everything they could possibly change all at once.
 The discussion becomes the entire meeting and no action items are chosen.
-Maybe the team is not comfortable which cause the discussion and action items to be superficial.
+Maybe the team is not comfortable, which causes the discussion and action items to be superficial.

 This week we had a retrospective that did not sit well with me.
 We talked in circles, but did not come to a final resolution or action for the team.
 Sadly,